Managing the Engee model using a web application

 Conclusion

-In this example, two ways of managing models using GenieFramework were shown at once, and the possibilities of using team management to implement larger projects in this area were demonstrated.
+This example showed two ways to manage models using GenieFramework at once, and also demonstrated the possibilities of using team management to implement larger projects in this area.